 Director Brad Simpkins introduced and welcomed the new Department of Natural and Cultural Resources Commissioner Sarah Stewart.

-Update on timber sales and road activities - Maggie Machinist gave a brief update onu on timber harvests in Nash Stream Forest.
+Update on timber sales and road activities - Maggie Machinist gave a brief update on on timber harvests in Nash Stream Forest.
 No timber harvests where scheduled for this past winter (2018) or in the upcoming winter (2109) until the control areas have been established, but two timber harvests are planned for the following winter (2020).

 Gravel was crushed in late spring for use on the 14 ½ Road (Trio Ponds Road).
 Upgrades to the road will start this summer but won’t get completed.